Root Canal Therapy in Edison, NJ

 - The feeling of an earache without the presence of infection

 If you are experiencing any of these symptoms, then time is of the essence.
-Treating an infected tooth as quickly as possible is not only recommended for the sake of your oral health, but your general health, too, because the infection can spread and even be life threatening in the most serious of cases.
+Treating an infected tooth as quickly as possible is not only recommended for the sake of your oral health, but your general health as well because the infection can spread and even be life-threatening in the most serious of cases.

-During root canal therapy, Dr. Resnick or Dr. Rosenfeld removes the contents of the infected pulp chamber as well as the root canals that branch off from the chamber.
+During root canal therapy, our team will remove the contents of the infected pulp chamber as well as the root canals that branch off from the chamber.
 After disinfection, the chamber is filled with gutta-percha, a biocompatible substance that expands to fill the chamber and prevent the return of infection.
-The chamber and your tooth are then sealed.
-You may be given a prescription for an antibiotic to further treat the infection, and an over-the-counter analgesic may be taken to alleviate any post-procedure discomfort.
+This chamber and your tooth are then sealed.
+You may be given a prescription for an antibiotic to further treat the infection, and an over-the-counter analgesic may be taken as well to alleviate any post-procedure discomfort.
 Ultimately, your tooth will be covered with a dental crown for protection.